eHIJING: an Event Generator for Jet Tomography in Electron-Ion Collisions: Overview of the eHIJING event generator

 \section{Overview of the eHIJING event generator}

-In this Section, we outline the model ingredients as illustrated by a flow chart of eHIJING in Fig.~\ref{fig:flowchart}.
-They will be explained in detail in Secs. \ref{sec:model:coll}, \ref{sec:model:rad}, and \ref{sec:model:evo}.
-If one omits the blocks colored in red that introduce medium effects and nuclear modification of the PDF in the initial state, the rest of the flowchart represents the program of a typical event generator for $ep$ collisions, which will become Pythia8 \cite{Sjostrand:2014zea,Cabouat:2017rzi} that we use for the $ep$ baseline.
-Pythia8 is an event generator with leading order (LO) matrix elements for hard parton scattering processes and parton shower in both initial and final state.
+In Fig.~\ref{fig:flowchart}, we outline the eHIJING simulation by a flow chart.
+If one omits the blocks colored in red, the rest of the flowchart represents the generation of an $e$+$p$ event.
+In eHIJING, the $e$+$p$ collision is handled by the Pythia8235 event generator \cite{Sjostrand:2014zea,Cabouat:2017rzi}.
+It includes the generation of the hard process, the development of the vacuum parton shower, the handling of the hadronic remnant, and hadronization using the Lund string model.

-For $e+A$ collisions, the triggering event in the LO perturbative parton model is the ``knock out'' of a quark.
-Given the four-momenta of the incoming and the outgoing leptons, $\ell_1$ and $\ell_2$, respectively, $p$ the momentum per nucleon for the nucleus with the atomic number $A$, the LO differential cross section used in Pythia8 for the semi-inclusive DIS is
+The triggering event in the LO perturbative parton model is the ``knock out'' of a quark.
+Given the four-momenta of the incoming and the outgoing leptons, $\ell_1$ and $\ell_2$, respectively, and the momentum per nucleon $p$ of the nucleus with the atomic number $A$, the LO DIS cross section is